 Sign Up Now

-Sign up for updates related to the New Parks near Bathurst and St Clair, or unsubscribe from the mailing list.
+Sign up for updates related to the New Parks near Bathurst Street and St. Clair Avenue West, or unsubscribe from the mailing list.

-A new 468 m2 park (about the size of a basketball court, or slightly smaller than two doubles tennis courts) is coming to 1528-1530 Bathurst St. on Bathurst Street, north of St. Clair Avenue West.
+A new 468 m2 park (about the size of a basketball court, or slightly smaller than two doubles tennis courts) is coming to 1528 to 1530 Bathurst St. on Bathurst Street, north of St. Clair Avenue West.
 The new park will connect to a Privately Owned Publicly-Accessible Space, together creating an east-west connection between Raglan Avenue and Bathurst Street.

 Park Vision and Design

-Based on the outcomes of Phase 1 of the community engagement process, a vision for the character of each park was developed.
-The vision for this new park is a green and calm thoroughfare that feels safe and has visual appeal.
+Based on the outcomes of this phase, the vision for this new park is a green and calm thoroughfare that feels safe and has visual appeal.

 Preferred features: